DanielBlayberg/Synch2AsyncFIFO/README.md

 The block diagram of async.
 FIFO that is implemented in this repo is given below

 ![Architecture Diagram](images/FIFO_MOUDLE.jpeg)
+ <p><i>Figure_2 : Overview of the functional components in an asynchronous FIFO
+.</i></p>
+Overview of the functional components in an asynchronous FIFO

 Read and Write Operations
 Operations